Nizarel/DevOps_DevSecOps/Scenarios/SecretManagement/AKS_blue_green_rotation.md

 ## Apply

-After publishing the sample app's image, you can deploy it to the k8s cluster. with [this yaml file](https://dev.azure.com/csedevops/DevSecOps/_git/StorageViewer?path=%2Fstorage-viewer.yml&version=GBmaster).
+After publishing the sample app's image, you can deploy it to a k8s cluster. with [this yaml file](https://dev.azure.com/csedevops/DevSecOps/_git/StorageViewer?path=%2Fstorage-viewer.yml&version=GBmaster).
 Change the `option` part according to your enviornment.

 _storage-viewer.yml_